stephenajulu/ajulusthoughts.com/content/post/mini-self-improvement-framework-for-everyone.md

 ### Financially

-1. Invest in something, stocks, etfs, mutual funds, index funds, nfts, crypto and others.
+1. Invest in something, stocks, ETFs, mutual funds, index funds, NFTs, crypto, startups, real estate, REITs, and others.
+Remember Diversify then triple initial investment, don't pick one then triple it.
 2. Learn a skill
 3. Build a side hustle
-4. Create something, a blog, newsletter, course, product.
+4. Create something, a blog, newsletter, course, product, art, nfts.
 5. Build a business
 6. Budget
 7. Learn financial literacy
+8. Up your income either through asking for a raise or asking for a promotion